Pumpkin Scones with Maple Glaze

 These Pumpkin Scones with Maple Glaze are the perfect fall treat!
 So easy to make and so delicious!

-I seriously can’t get enough of all the pumpkin flavoured treats this time of year!
+I seriously can’t get enough of all the pumpkin flavored treats this time of year.
 I am obsessed with them all and forever looking for more ways to work pumpkin-y goodness into everything I am making these days.

 Today, I am excited to share with you these delicious pumpkin scones!
-Pureed pumpkin and pumpkin spice come together to flavour these delicious treats.
+Pureed pumpkin and pumpkin spice come together to flavor these delicious treats.
 The maple glaze is an added touch that make these absolutely perfect!
-I am in love, you guys!

-If you love pumpkin flavoured treats, I am sure you will love these!
-They give off a lovely pumpkin flavour but are not too overpowering so if you are serving these up to friends who may not be huge pumpkin lovers (I mean, you gotta ask yourself if these are friends worth keeping :P), I am sure they will still enjoy these!
+If you love pumpkin flavored treats, I am sure you will love these!
+They give off a lovely pumpkin flavor but are not too overpowering so if you are serving these up to friends who may not be huge pumpkin lovers, I am sure they will still enjoy these!

 Closeup of a stack of three Pumpkin Scones with Maple Glaze on a platter.